-According to a new Economist Intelligence Unit Worldwide Cost of Living Survey, Paris is the second most-expensive city in the world in which to live.
+According to an Economist Intelligence Unit Worldwide Cost of Living Survey, Paris is the second most-expensive city in the world in which to live.
 I kinda have a hard time believing that London, Tokyo or New York are cheaper, but hey, there’s no doubt that Paris isn’t cheap.

 The survey uses more than 400 criteria in its annual survey, and this year four of the top 10 most-expensive places to live are in Europe: Paris at no. 2, Oslo at no. 3, Zurich at no. 4 and Copenhagen at no. 10.

 Oddly, though, the survey says Paris has the most expensive loaf of bread in the world, priced at more than $8.
 I have no idea where these survey takers went to buy their bread, but a baguette at any local bakery is less than 2 euros (usually under 1.50 euros, or about $2), and sandwich bread at Monoprix grocery store is about the same.